Princeton Neuroscience Institute & Peretsman-Scully Hall

-Construction began in spring 2010 on the new Neuroscience and Psychology Buildings to be located south of Icahn Laboratory and west of Washington Road.
+Construction began in spring 2010 on the new Princeton Neuroscience Institute and Peretsman-Scully Hall buildings to be located south of Icahn Laboratory and west of Washington Road.

 The two-building complex will house the interdisciplinary Princeton Neuroscience Institute, which has been located in the Thomas and Moffett laboratories near the south end of campus since it was established in 2005, and the Department of Psychology, currently located farther north on Washington Road in Green Hall, which was built in 1927.

 Construction on the new facility is expected to be completed in fall 2013.

 The Princeton Neuroscience Institute draws most of its faculty members from the departments of molecular biology and psychology, and also attracts researchers from chemistry, computer science, ecology and evolutionary biology, electrical engineering, mathematics, mechanical and aerospace engineering, operations research and financial engineering, and physics.
 The institute — with its interdisciplinary emphasis and theoretical and computational strengths — takes a distinctively different approach to the study of neuroscience than most such programs.

 The complex, which will encompass 248,000 gross square feet, will feature state-of-the-art research facilities, meeting rooms, faculty offices and instructional space.
 The contemporary structures have been sited to take advantage of the landscape, with two of the psychology building's five stories nestled into the ground on the north side emerging to ground level on the south side.
 The neuroscience portion of the complex, which is on the west portion of the site, will have two above-grade stories.
 There will be many areas of shared space between the two, especially on the A and B/C levels below grade throughout both buildings.